Ricardo-Bortolotti/Data-Science-Portfolio/README.md

 #### Welcome to my Data Science / Machine Learning portfolio!

 Hello!
 I am Ricardo Bortolotti, Ph.D. in Mathematics and doing a carreer transition do Data Science / Machine Learning.
 My passion lies in Machine Learning, Statistics and Mathematics, and I am constantly developing on projects in these areas.
-Explore them below!
+See them below!

 ## Projects